 This unit was about the muscular system.
 Some of the essential questions of this unit were:

 One thing I had wanted to learn (and did) was the names, locations, and functions of specific muscles, such as the trapezius, the intercostals, the gracilis, and the peroneus longus.
-To help us practice remembering so many muscles, we did a chicken muscle dissection
+To help us practice remembering so many muscles, we did a chicken muscle dissection.

 I also learned about the anatomy of a muscle and how a muscle contracts.
 To help us learn this, we made a silent video explaining muscle contraction.